fotism23/ciscal-compiler/README.md

 ` $make [options] `

   - Options:
-    - run-def       Runs the compiler with default parameters.
+    - run-def:       Runs the compiler with default parameters.
-    - run           Runs the compiler with custom parameters.
+    - run:           Runs the compiler with custom parameters.
-    - clean         Removes all the unnecessary files from previous runs.
+    - clean:         Removes all the unnecessary files from previous runs.
-    - help          Shows Usage
+    - help:          Shows Usage

 # Usage
 ` $make help `